FlaUI/FlaUI.WebDriver/README.md

 | XPath selector             | `"xpath"`                |                                                                                      |
 | CSS selector               | `"css selector"`         | Only ID, class or `name` attribute selectors.
 IDs are interpreted as automation IDs. |

-Using the Selenium C# client requires extending the `OpenQA.Selenium.By` class:
+Using the Selenium C# client, the selectors are:

 ```C#
 driver.FindElement(By.Id("TextBox")).Click(); // Matches by automation ID